 How to assemble

-These Dulce de Leche Walnut Macarons are best stored for up to 7 days in the fridge.
+- These Macarons are best stored for up to 7 days in the fridge.
 If you want to freeze them, just make sure to package them really well, in a container in the freezer, and keep it for 1 month.